Democratic Unionist Party: Abortion

-The DUP have historically opposed any extension of abortion rights in Northern Ireland as well as extra funding for international family planning programmes.
+The DUP oppose abortion and have opposed any extension of abortion rights in Northern Ireland, as well as opposing extra funding for international family planning programmes.
 In 2000, the DUP proposed a motion opposing the extension of the Abortion Act 1967 to Northern Ireland.
 In 2014 DUP MLA Jim Wells proposed an unsuccessful amendment to "restrict lawful abortions to NHS premises, except in cases of urgency when access to NHS premises is not possible and where no fee is paid".
 Later serving as Health Minister, Jim Wells opposed legalising abortion in cases of rape, arguing that "there are hundreds of married couples who would love to adopt children, a child, a baby, and who could give support in that situation".

 In 2019, Westminster passed the Northern Ireland (Executive Formation etc) Act, which automatically decriminalised abortion after the Northern Ireland Assembly was not restored by the established deadline of 21 October 2019.
 The DUP slammed this move as "undermining" devolution, with party leader Arlene Foster terming Westminster's efforts "insidious".
 In 2021, First Minister Paul Givan said he was prepared to go to court to resist a government order forcing Stormont to commission abortion services in Northern Ireland.

 In 2021, DUP proposed legislation to restrict abortion access in cases of non-fatal disabilities was ruled incompatible with the UK's obligations under the United Nations Convention on the Elimination of All Forms of Discrimination Against Women by the Northern Ireland Human Rights Commission.